usaid-cs/yesterday-i-learned/random.md

 1. Don't try to make a startup in a field where people can arrange their work amongst themselves.
 Examples: [home cleaning](http://startupgraveyard.io/company/homejoy/), [carpooling](https://www.facebook.com/groups/372772186164295/?fref=nf),
 1. *Stickler* means perfectionist, with a negative connotation.
 1. Mothers don't moth.
 Fathers don't fath.
 Don't thank them for these things.
-1. The vast majority of investment "advisors" in Canada are actually salespeople — only advisers spelled with an "e" have a legal duty to act in a client's best interest.
+1. The vast majority of investment "advisors" in Canada are salespeople — only advisers spelled with an "e" have a legal duty to act in a client's best interest.
 1. In Punjabi, a lakh is called lakkh.
 1. [The Indian numbering system separates the first thousand with a comma, then a comma for every factor of 2.](https://en.wikipedia.org/wiki/Indian_numbering_system#Use_of_separators)
 1. The D in [D-day](https://www.army.mil/e2/rv5_downloads/d-day/the-meaning-of-dday-fact.pdf) is also Day.
 So D-day is Day-day.
 There is also [H-hour](https://en.wiktionary.org/wiki/H-hour), which is---you guessed it---Hour-hour.